MediSave: MediSave for Assisted Conception Procedures

-MediSave Issues
+MediSave issues

-False MediSave Claims
+False MediSave claims

-In December 2014, Dr Steven Ang Kiam Hau, a dentist at The Smile Division Dental Surgeons in Orchard, was accused of making a false claim.
+In December 2014, Steven Ang Kiam Hau, a dentist at The Smile Division Dental Surgeons in Orchard, was accused of making a false claim.
 He allegedly did so to help a woman who had sought his services for dental implants—the same woman who eventually reported him.
 According to reports, the woman had suggested that he make additional claims against her husband's MediSave account to cover the shortfall of the $22,100 fee for four implants.
-In his defence, Dr Ang claimed that he had performed 22 implants for both the woman and her husband on August 15 and September 30, 2014.
+In his defence, Ang claimed that he had performed 22 implants for both the woman and her husband on August 15 and September 30, 2014.
 However, a Ministry of Health audit found no clinical records to support his claim.
-Although Dr Ang claimed to have returned the remaining amount to the patients, his actions were considered dishonest and violated the principles expected of MediSave-approved medical practitioners, who are required to maintain honesty.
+Although Ang claimed to have returned the remaining amount to the patients, his actions were considered dishonest and violated the principles expected of MediSave-approved medical practitioners, who are required to maintain honesty.
 He later pleaded guilty to four charges and received a 12-month suspension along with a $25,000 fine.

 From 2013 to 2014, Sng Wee Hock, the former director of WH Dental Surgeons, with branches in Punggol, Hougang, and Seletar, was alleged to have made fraudulent MediSave claims for medical procedures he did not perform.
 While treating nine patients for dental implants and surgical insertions, he quoted a price of $4,000 per implant, claiming the full amount could be reimbursed through MediSave.
 However, there is a cap on the claimable amount for dental implants.
 Additionally, he submitted claims for "foreign body removal" and "autogenous bone graft" procedures, which the patients stated they had not received.
 Sng was convicted on 27 April 2023 on seven counts each of cheating and forgery.
 He was subsequently sentenced to three years and one month in prison for doctoring fake photographs of non-existent procedures and fraudulently claiming $11,750 from the Central Provident Fund Board (CPFB).